 - Creator Backlash: Mark Strickson thought the leper colony idea was sick, while Peter Davison felt it didn't go anywhere.

-- Enforced Method Acting: Sarah Sutton cried real tears filming her departure.
+- Enforced Method Acting: Sarah Sutton cried real tears when she hugged Janet Fielding during her goodbye scene.

 - Fan Nickname: The Garm is known to certain fans as the "Big Bang Dog".